 This takes a bowl of fresh green leaves and herbs a step further.
 Persimmons add a juicy sweetness which counters the bitterness of walnuts, herbs and greens, making a nicely balanced salad.
 Try this salad alongside roast chicken or pork dishes.

 1 Pick over the salad greens and herbs, wash and spin dry.
 If you are preparing the greens ahead, transfer to plastic bags lined with paper towels, but don’t seal the bags, and position the bags in the fridge with the paper towels underneath the greens to capture moisture.
-When ready to put the salad together, transfer salad greens to a large bowl (if you can chill the bowl first it will help keep everything perky).
+When ready to put the salad together, transfer salad greens to a large bowl (chilling the bowl first will help keep everything perky).

 2 Add persimmon and walnuts.
 Whisk dressing ingredients together in a small bowl.
 Pour dressing over salad greens and toss gently but thoroughly.
 Serve immediately.

 Choose a selection of fresh herbs and salad leaves using regular salad leaves for the base.
 Add interest with tangier and more bitter-tasting greens.
 Choose from buttercrunch, cos (romaine) or red and green oak lettuce, iceberg, radicchio, witlof (chicory), baby spinach, rocket (arugula), sorrel and small beetroot leaves.
 Add plenty of fresh herbs, choosing from coriander (cilantro) and parsley sprigs, fennel fronds, mint leaves, snipped chives, a smattering of thyme or marjoram leaves (in summer add basil).
 And anything else that is green and edible (no, not caterpillars!).